Revisiting the Radio Lateral Distribution Function: An amplitude dependence on $X_{\rm max}$ and primary composition: Simulations of radio emission

 In this work we used the \zhaires simulation package \cite{zhaires-air}, which stands for ZHS+AIRES, to model the radio emission of extensive air showers in the atmosphere.
 AIRES~\cite{aires} simulates the shower development, taking into account all its complexities, and provides the particle tracks that are used by the ZHS formalism~\cite{ZHS92,TimeDomainZHS} to calculate the net electric field at any observer position. \zhaires is based on first principles and does not a priori assume any emission mechanism.
 However, and as shown in \cite{zhaires-air}, the electric field obtained with \zhaires in the MHz-GHz frequency range is compatible with a superposition of the geomagnetic and charge excess radio emission mechanisms on most geometries.

 Our simulations were performed for a single line of antennas at ground level, East of the shower core, using the SIBYLL hadronic model~\cite{SIBYLL}.
 This line contains $\sim$90 antennas, with a spacing that varies with zenith angle, so that the electric field can be calculated up to a distance of around 4.5 times the expected distance to the Cherenkov ring.
 For each zenith angle, a total of 50 proton- and 50 iron-induced showers were simulated at two sites: At the Giant Radio Array for Neutrino Detection (GRAND) and at the Pierre Auger Observatory (Auger).
+All simulations used the U.S. Standard Atmosphere 1976 (USatm76) model~\cite{USatm76}.

 In the case of GRAND, we simulated showers with a primary energy ($E_0$) of 1.25 EeV, a ground altitude of 1264 m a.s.l. and a geomagnetic field of 56.4 $\mu T$, with an inclination of 61.6 deg.
 For this set, all showers come from the North with zenith angles varying from 42$^\circ$ to 82$^\circ$, in steps of 4$^\circ$.
 We also used a band-pass filter between 50 MHz and 300 MHz, to mimic the bandwidth of the GRAND detector.
 For the Auger site, we used $E_0=5$ EeV, a ground altitude of 1400 m a.s.l. and a magnetic field of 24.0 $\mu T$, with an inclination of -37$^\circ$.
 In this case, all showers come from the South with zenith angles varying between 55$^\circ$ and 85$^\circ$, in steps of 5$^\circ$, and the pulses were filtered between 30 MHz and 80 MHz.